 The return of a function is a value that after its completion (and optionally) a function can return to the code that called it.
-This is done using the reserved word return
+For this, the reserved word return

-This value can be of any data type, including basic types (such as int
+This value can be of any data type, including basic types (like int

 , float